-All soil slopes would be reduced to 2H:1V, tracked, and seeded to minimize runoff.
+All soil slopes would be reduced to 3H:1V, tracked, and seeded to minimize runoff.
 Overburden would be spread over pit floor to an approximate depth of 6 inches (15 cm), tracked, and seeded.
-The total overburden quantity at material site 9 is expected to be minimal.

 Table 3-1: Proposed Reclamation Seed Mix- (Hydric) Wetland